Sack of Magdeburg: Assault and sacking

-After two months of siege and despite the Swedish victory in the Battle of Frankfurt an der Oder on 13 April 1631, Pappenheim finally convinced Tilly, who had brought reinforcements, to storm the city on 20 May with 40,000 men under the personal command of Pappenheim.
+After two months of siege and despite the Swedish victory in the Battle of Frankfurt an der Oder on 13 April 1631, Pappenheim finally persuaded Tilly, who had brought reinforcements, to storm the city on 20 May with 40,000 men under the personal command of Pappenheim.
 The Magdeburg citizens had hoped in vain for a Swedish relief attack.
 On the last day of the siege, the councillors decided it was time to sue for peace, but word of their decision did not reach Tilly in time.

 In the early morning of 20 May, the attack began with heavy artillery fire.
 Soon afterward, Pappenheim and Tilly launched infantry attacks.
 The fortifications were breached and Imperial forces were able to overpower the defenders to open the Kröcken Gate, which allowed the entire army to enter the city to plunder it.
 The defence of the city was further weakened and demoralised when commander Dietrich von Falkenberg was shot dead by Catholic Imperial troops.